pubkey/client-side-databases/README.md

 ### Why is LokiJS so much faster?

 WatermelonDB and the RxDB-LokiJS project use the [LokiJS](https://github.com/techfort/LokiJS) database as storage, which is an **in memory** database that regularly persists the data to IndexedDB either on interval, or when the browser tab is closed.
+By doing so, [less slow IndexedDB transaction are used](https://rxdb.info/slow-indexeddb.html).
 Keeping and processing the data in memory has the benefit of being much faster, but it also has its downsides:

 - Data can be lost when the JavaScript process is killed ungracefully like when the browser crashes or the power of the PC is terminated.
 - There is no multi-tab-support with plain LokiJS.
 The data is not shared between multiple browser tabs of the same origin.
 RxDB handles that by adding [its own](https://rxdb.info/rx-storage-lokijs.html) multi tab handling.